 Nora AnkrumGraduate Research Assistant

 Nora Ankrum is a Master of Public Affairs candidate at the LBJ School and a Foreign Language Area Studies Fellow.
 She holds a B.A. in English with a minor in Czech from The University of Texas at Austin.
 Before coming to LBJ, she was the Associate News Editor at The Austin Chronicle, where she covered local politics and policymaking with an emphasis on energy, the environment, and urban development.
 She also worked as a research assistant for journalist Lawrence Wright on his Pulitzer Prize-winning book, The Looming Tower: Al Qaeda and the Road to 9/11.
-Nora is currently working on the In-Hospital Acknowledgment of Paternity project.
+Nora is currently assists with projects related to paternity establishment and father involvement.

 Sydney BriggsGraduate Research Assistant

 Sydney Briggs is a dual master’s degree candidate at the School of Social Work and the LBJ School of Public Affairs at the University of Texas at Austin.
 She holds a B.A. in Spanish with a minor in Portuguese from Rutgers University.
 Before moving to Austin, she served with AmeriCorps at the International Institute of New Jersey, worked as a legal advocate at Jersey Battered Women’s Services, and volunteered with the New Brunswick Community Interpreter Project.
 Since coming to UT, Sydney has worked as a teaching assistant for the Dept. of Spanish and Portuguese.
-She is assisting on the Cost of Raising a Child project.
+She assists on the Estimation of the Cost of Raising a Child in Texas project.

 Carlos HerreraGraduate Research Assistant

 Carlos Herrera is a Ph.D. candidate at the Economics Department at the University of Texas at Austin.
 He earned his B.A. in Applied Mathematics and his M.A. in Economic Theory from Instituto Tecnologico Autonomo de Mexico (ITAM).
 Prior to coming to UT, Carlos collaborated with Innovations for Poverty Action (IPA) as a project coordinator measuring the impact of different initiatives taken by the social interest bank BANSEFI across Mexico.
-Carlos is currently assisting with multiple projects as part of the CFRP data team.
+Carlos assists with multiple projects as part of the core CFRP data team.

 Abby Lane is a Ph.D. student at the LBJ School of Public Affairs.
 She holds a Master’s of Public Policy from the George Washington University and a B.A. in political science from St. Olaf College.
 Prior to coming to UT, Abby worked as a policy fellow covering family economic security, education, and employment issues at the National Women’s Law Center in Washington, DC.
-Abby is currently assisting with the Texas Home Visiting Program Evaluation Project at CFRP.
+Abby currently assists with the Texas Home Visiting Program Evaluation project at CFRP.

 Frank Martin-BuckGraduate Research Assistant

 Frank Martin-Buck is a Ph.D. student in the Economics Department at the University of Texas at Austin.
 He earned his B.A. in Economics from the University of Michigan.
 Prior to coming to UT, Frank spent five years in Economic Consulting at ApplEcon in Ann Arbor, MI and Bates White in Washington, DC.
 There he provided support for expert testimony in the fields of anti-trust, energy, finance, and environmental product liability.
-Frank is currently working on the data team for the Texas Home Visiting Evaluation Program.
+Frank is currently part of the core data team providing data support on a variety of projects.